 Objective: To create cohesiveness throughout the house, the homeowners and designer incorporated several “stations” accentuating the hardworking and highly functional kitchen that surrounds it.

-These homeowners choose Walker Woodworking to create the ‘perfect kitchen’ for their ‘forever home’ with our kitchen & bath designer, Brandon Fitzmorris.
+These homeowners choose Walker Woodworking to create the ‘perfect kitchen’ for their ‘forever home’ along with Greenbrook Design.
 They love to entertain and wanted the kitchen to feel inviting to guest and functional for cooking.

 A good work triangle and cabinets with lots of storage make this a very functional kitchen for cooking and entertaining.
 Organization is of the utmost importance for a kitchen to function properly.
 A drawer peg system makes organizing your deep drawers a breeze. (see photo) For the avid baker in the home, a mixer lift was imperative to add to the ease of baking. (see photo)

 Objective: To combine function and layout, while remaining aesthetically pleasing to the client.

 “Too often people think a large kitchen is the easiest layout, but on the contrary, larger spaces generally propose a layout dilemma.
 With this layout, I had to design the entire space to work together, which is why I choose to wrap the outside corner in the beverage center to bring the cohesiveness to the plan.
 Floating shelves are becoming more popular in kitchen design, and they just seemed to work in this space, creating the openness in the coffee station with the beadboard backing which added a bit of rusticness to the design.”

 Homeowners Questions & Answers:

 There are tons of cabinet options, most which use particle board in some areas.
 We wanted solid wood and quality construction.
 The visit at Walker where we came up with the layout and design features and attention to details confirmed that we made the correct choice.
 Quality and design were very important to us!